 Congratulations to the following WisRWA members on their new releases this month.

 Mia Jo Celeste comes from a family of writers and English teachers, so it was no surprise when she chose to pursue both careers.
-Recently, her novel Other Than became a double finalist in the 2018 Prism Contest in the Historical/ Steampunk and Best First Book Categories.
+You can find out more about her on her website or on Twitter.